 Now I will create new Web Application using RunCloud.
-I will set this as Default Web Application since I didn’t want to hook any domain name to this web application.
-Default Web Application in RunCloud is the website that will be displayed when you open your server in browser using IP Address.
+I will set this as Default Web Application since I don’t want to hook any domain name to this web application.
+Default Web Application in RunCloud is the website that will be displayed when you open your web application in the browser using the IP Address.
 I will name this web application as laravel-test.

 Creating the Deployment Key

 As you can see from the image above, I am using laravel-test as the user that would run the web application.
 Please pay attention to this user as you will run everything using this user later.
 In the RunCloud panel, head to Deployment Key section and generate the deployment key for the user laravel-test.

 Using the Deployment Key